junxit/us-congress-bills-112/metadata.md

 - 2012-01-31 — Introduced in House
 - 2012-01-31 — Introduced in House
 - 2012-01-31 — Referred to the House Committee on Transportation and Infrastructure.
+- 2012-02-01 — Referred to the Subcommittee on Highways and Transit.
+- 2012-02-02 — Committee Consideration and Mark-up Session Held.
+- 2012-02-02 — Ordered to be Reported (Amended) by the Yeas and Nays: 29 - 24.
+- 2012-02-02 — Subcommittee on Highways and Transit Discharged.
+- 2012-02-13 — Placed on the Union Calendar, Calendar No. 277.
+- 2012-02-13 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-397.
+- 2012-02-13 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-397.